jellyfin-archive/jellyfin-blog/content/posts/android-tv-14.md

 ## Minimum server version changed to 10.8

 Server requirements changed a bit.
-With this release only version 10.8 or newer is supported.
+With this release, only version 10.8 or newer is supported.
 By dropping support for the 10.7 range of releases we were able to add new features mentioned in this post like QuickConnect and the new crash reporting.
-As always we advice to use the latest version of Jellyfin to get the latest bugfixes, features and security updates.
+As always we advise you to use the latest version of Jellyfin to get the latest bugfixes, features and security updates.

 Go to the [download](https://jellyfin.org/downloads/) page or read the [installing](https://jellyfin.org/docs/general/administration/installing.html) documentation to start updating.

 ## Improved login

 It's now a lot easier to get started with Jellyfin on your television using Quick Connect.
 You no longer need to enter a password and instead you'll be prompted to open Jellyfin on another device, like your phone or computer to enter a 6 digit code.
-This way of authentication is an alternative for passwords while keeping your server secure.
+This way of authentication is an alternative to passwords while keeping your server secure.

 Another big change in the login part of the app, are the redesigned screens when adding a server or user.
 These screens are now easier to read and use by using bigger text and a better alignment for the on-screen keyboard.
 Google TV users will now see the keyboard on the right side of the television.
 This makes it possible to see connections errors without closing the keyboard.